dsbowen/hemlock/docs_md/setup/linux.md

 Python 3.x.x
 ```

-If you don't have python3, [download it here](https://www.python.org/downloads/).
+If you don't have python3, <a href="https://www.python.org/downloads/" target="_blank">download it here</a>.
 I recommend python3.6.
 Why?
 Because heroku, my recommended method of app deployment, uses python3.6, meaning that if you develop in python3.7+ and deploy in python3.6, you may encounter compatibility issues.
 Make sure python3 is in your path.

 Upgrade pip: